isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

   - title: Country and recreation clubs
     content:  |
-      Country and recreation clubs are to comply to measures stipulated in this [document](/images/guides/countryclubadvisory.pdf){:target="_blank"} [last updated on 13 January 2021].
+      Country and recreation clubs are to comply to measures stipulated in this [document](/images/guides/countryclubadvisory.pdf){:target="_blank"} [last updated on 30 April 2021].

   - title: Dental sector
     content:  |